 Do Private School Fees Need to Be Considered?

 Yes, private school fees, just like nursery and other childcare costs, need to be factored into your mortgage affordability and application.
-Whether you’re paying for private tuition or after-school clubs, these expenses will impact how much a lender will allow you to borrow.
+Whether you’re paying for private tuition, after-school clubs, or even additional educational expenses, these costs affect how much money you have available for mortgage repayments.

 How Can I Understand the Impact of Childcare Costs on My Mortgage Application?